osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 - WSL downloaded and set up

 Follow the instructions [here](https://code.visualstudio.com/docs/remote/wsl)
+- <ins> Note:</ins> Close and re-open your WSL window after installing VsCode/the WSL extension for VsCode, otherwise WSL will not recognize `code .` as a command usable with the Windows VsCode program; it will prompt you to install VsCode in Linux, which we do not want.

 &nbsp;
 ### `All Hosts` Optional: Allow .gdbinit functions to be run in gdb